matheusdelima/Zend-Framework-3-Skeleton-Module-Uncoupled/README.md

-# Zend Framework 3 Skeleton Module
+# Zend Framework 3 Skeleton Module Uncoupled

 This is a sample skeleton module for use with [zend-mvc](https://docs.zendframework.com/zend-mvc) applications.